JOCECODE/Responsive-Portfolio/README.md

-This project uses bootstrap for the components.
+This project uses the Bootstrap CSS Framework to create a mobile responsive portfolio.
 I used bootstrap's navbar and cards components and the project has 3 html files (portfolio.html, index.html, contact.html) and 3 different css files.

-There is also a mail.php file for the contact form.
+There is an index.md for github compatibility.

 The picture files are in a folder and these were obtained online.